Smart Telescopes: Best Buy Guide 2024

 Resolution (MP)

 Resolution in astrophotography refers to the level of detail captured in an image.
 It is determined by the combination of the telescope’s aperture, the resolution of the camera, and the image scale.
 Higher resolution allows for finer details in celestial objects.
-In terms of camera resolution, the Vaonis Vespera Pro features the largest sensor at 12.5 megapixels (3536 x 3536 pixels), followed by the Vaonis Vespera II and the Dwarf II, both at 8 megapixels (3840 x 2160).
+In terms of camera resolution, the Vaonis Vespera Pro features the largest sensor at 12.5 megapixels (3536 x 3536 pixels), followed by the Vaonis Vespera II and the Dwarf 2 and Dwarf 3, both at 8 megapixels (3840 x 2160).
 The Unistellar EVscope2 offers 7.7 megapixels (2088 x 1536), trailed by the Vaonis Stellina at 6.4 megapixels (3096 x 2080), and the Unistellar Equinox 2 at 6.2 megapixels (2048 x 1536).
 The classic version of the Vaonis Vespera and ZWO’s Seestar S50 boasts the smallest resolution at 2 megapixels (1920 x 1080).
 It’s noteworthy that ZWO positioned the sensor in portrait mode to align with a smartphone screen held in portrait orientation.
 The resolution of the camera, however, doesn’t tell the whole story in astrophotography…

 Image scale

 In addition to camera resolution, the image scale relates to the amount of sky covered by each pixel of the camera sensor.
 Image scale is expressed in arc seconds.
 An arc second is a unit of angular measurement in astronomy, representing 1/3600th of a degree.
 It is used to quantify the apparent size of celestial objects in the night sky.
-For example, the Moon, on average, has an angle of about 1800 arcseconds, 30 arc minutes, or 0.5 degrees.
-Put differently, 1 degree of sky is equal to 60 arc minutes, and 3600 arc seconds.
+For example, the Moon, on average, has an angle of about 1800 arcseconds which equals 30 arc minutes, or 0.5 degrees.
+One degree of sky is equal to 60 arc minutes, and 3600 arc seconds.
 One rule of thumb in astrophotography is that one to two arc seconds per pixel is ideal, as it avoids large, bloated stars that are often present in sub-arc second image scales, and tiny, blocky stars that are often present when the image scale is higher than two 2 arc seconds per pixel.
 The best image scale also depends on the apparent size of the celestial object and personal preference.

 Field of View